FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 ## MLKEM1024-P384

-This hybrid KEM combines ML-KEM-1024 with P-384 using the GC framework from
+This hybrid KEM combines ML-KEM-1024 with P-384 using the CG framework from
 {{HYBRID-KEMS}}.
 It has the following components:

 * `Group_T`: P-384 {{group-nist}}